jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 - Average Value
 - Average Utilization

+User can also provide the range of number of replicas using following attributes.

+- MIN
+- MAX

+Whenever the threshold of chosen metric is reached, number of replicas will automatically adjust in the range defined by the user.

 User can define only one container policy for each container service in the Application.